 4. Completion of one of the three 9 unit Emphases: (a) Educational Psychology Emphasis – 9 units from the following: ED P 519, ED P 541, ED P 595, ED P 596, ED P 604, ED P 605; (b) Thesis Emphasis – 6 units of ED P 698 and ED P 519 (quantitative thesis) or ED P 595 (qualitative thesis); or (c) Related Field Emphasis – 9 units from master's degree in a related field.

-5. Successful completion of a culminating experience (i.e., comprehensive exam or thesis).
+5. Successful completion of a culminating experience (i.e., comprehensive exam or thesis), and internship portfolio.

-6. All University regulations governing the master's degree apply to the Educational Specialist in School Psychology degree.
+6. All University regulations governing the master's degree apply to the Educational Specialist degree in School Psychology.

 8. Certificate of Clearance prior to enrolling in practica (ED P 641A & B).

-9. Pass the CBEST prior to enrolling in practica (ED P 641A & B).
+9. Pass the Basic Skills Requirement prior to enrolling in practica (ED P 641A & B).

 10. Completion of the National School Psychology Examination (ETS/PRAXIS II #10400) prior to completion of the program.